 Horace Horton’s Spheres

-From the highway, they look like nests of giant white globes or maybe fanciful architectural projects.
-“Hortonspheres,” the trademarked name of many of these iconic containers, were invented by a Chicago bridge builder.
+“Hortonspheres,” the trademarked name of many containers like these, were invented by a bridge builder.

 Chicago Bridge & Iron Company (CB&I) named their Hortonspheres after Horace Ebenezer Horton, the company founder and inventor of the round vessels.
 His creation of a highly efficient storage tank was one of the great innovations to come to the oil patch.